Skip to main content

 As you settle into the league of your choosing, you’ll see that intense rivalries exist all over the soccer map, playing out weekly on TV.

-Think of a goal as a rarity, equivalent to a grand slam in baseball of four-point-play in basketball.
+Think of a goal as a rarity, equivalent to a grand slam in baseball or four-point play in basketball.
 Take in other stats, like possession and shots on target.
 Watching the momentum shift, and shift again, throughout a match is as good or better as witnessing a goal.
 It’s incredible to witness the mood of a team shift as they clamp down on their opponents, bolstered further by their chanting supporters.

-Only in soccer (well, maybe rugby and cricket) will you hear color commentary that is genuinely colorful.
+Only in soccer (well, maybe rugby and cricket) will you hear some genuinely colorful color commentary.
 The English, especially, are known to drop some pretty amazing lines.
 They’ll call a bad pass “agonizing” and a good piece of dribbling “magisterial.”
 Buckle up, you might even improve your diction while taking in a game.
 Seek out famous voices like Ian Darke and Ray Hudson.
-They call big games and it’s a joy to hear their passion.
+They call big matches, and it’s a joy to hear their passion.

 Megan Rapinoe USA v Netherlands 2019 FIFA Women's World Cup France Finals soccer